 The CIS is unique because self-employed contractors are taxed before they’re paid, much like PAYE.
 Contractors deduct money from a subcontractor’s payments to contribute to their tax and National Insurance obligations.

-This guide covers what the CIS means for both contractors and the subcontractors they hire – both could be small businesses.
-Jump to the relevant section for you using the links below.
+This guide covers what the CIS means for both contractors and the subcontractors they hire.
+Both of these could be small businesses.

 What is the Construction Industry Scheme (CIS)?

 For contractors, it’s important to keep accurate records of the gross amount (amount before tax) invoiced by subcontractors, as well as expenses and deductions.
-You have to keep these for three years after the end of the tax year they relate to – if you can’t show your records to HMRC when asked, you might be fined £3,000.
+You must keep these for three years after the end of the tax year they relate to.
+If you can’t show your records to HMRC when asked, you might get a £3,000 fine.

 CIS registration – who has to register for the scheme?

-Contractors deduct 20 per cent in subcontractor CIS payments if the subcontractor is registered with the CIS.
-This increases to 30 per cent if the subcontractor isn’t registered.
+Contractors deduct 20% in subcontractor CIS payments if the subcontractor is registered with the CIS.
+This increases to 30% if the subcontractor isn’t registered.

-You need to register as a subcontractor if:
+You need to register as a subcontractor if you do construction work for a contractor.

 It’s possible that small businesses will fall under either one – or both – of these categories.
 If you fall under both, you need to register as both a contractor and a subcontractor.